Abdulzizi/Abdulzizi/README.md

 # 💫 About Me:

 Hey there!
 You can call me Abdul, or AJ if you're feeling cool. 😎 I'm a passionate developer/programmer who’s currently diving deep into the world of web development (but who knows where the future will take me!).
-I love building things from scratch and turning ideas into reality with code.
+I love building things from scratch and turning ideas into reality with code (Hopefully bug-free).

 I’ve always believed that if it’s my job to squash bugs, then yeah, I might accidentally write a few along the way too—comes with the territory, right? 😅 I’m all about learning, experimenting, and constantly improving my craft.
 Whether it's a late-night coding session or tweaking my latest project, I’m here for the ride.